sumairijazhashmi/LMS/readMe.md

-#Learning Management System
+# Learning Management System

 This project implements a university level LMS and allows course management for instructors and students.
-Developed uisng NodeJS, ExpressJS and server disk is deployed on AWS cloud.
+---
+#### Technologies Used:
+* NodeJS
+* ExpressJS
+* Deployed on AWS cloud
+* Automated Emails
+* SQL Database